 “Our terminal will therefore be able to continue to provide strong contribution for gas supplies for the next decade,” it said.

-Almost half of LNG volumes cane from US
+Almost half of LNG volumes came from US

 The FSRU has a storage capacity of 137,100 cbm and a regasification capacity of 3.75 bcm a year.
 It sends regasified LNG to Italy’s national grid via a 36.5 kilometers long pipeline.